rahulnadella/CalculationUtility/README.md

 >Swift currently has a type check and requires left and right operand of the same type.
 When using this utility you will lose type safety when using these operators, which is opposite to Swift design.

 #####Version
->Version 1.1 -> Fixed issue with Slice being removed and replaced with ArraySlice <br/>
+>Version 1.1 -> Upgrade to iOS 8.3 (Fixed issue with Slice being removed and replaced with ArraySlice) <br/>
 >Version 1.0 -> Design and Implementation of the CalculationUtility <br/>

 #####Build